jimhigson/oboe.js/writing/main_concat.md

 A third injection of type into json comes in the form of taking the first property of an object as being the tagname.
 Unsatisfactory, objects have an order while serialised as json but once deserialised typically have no further order.
 Clarinet.js seems to follow this pattern, notifying of new objects only once the first property's key is known so that it may be used to infer type.
-Not very good, won't persue further.
+Can't be used with a general-purpose JSON writer tool, nor any JSON writer tool that reads from common objects.

 Design not just for now, design to be stable over future iterations of the software.
 Agile etc.